fbpx

 Paulo Anthony Grayson is originally from New Orleans, Louisiana, and now calls Los Angeles his home.

-In addition to being Chief Executive Officer of No Matter What Recovery, Paulo works as a sober companion and is part of a team that conducts interventions with a focus on adolescents.
+In addition to being the Chief Executive Officer of No Matter What Recovery, Paulo works as a sober companion and is part of a team that conducts interventions with a focus on adolescents.
+Paulo has years of experience managing operations, client care, and crisis intervention and management in the sober living, detox, residential, and treatment space.
+Furthering his career, Paulo is currently working on his Bachelors in Behavioral Health with an emphasis on trauma at Grand Canyon University.

 Recognizing the need to be of service in other areas of his life, Paulo rides on a sober cycling team called the ‘Trudging Buddies.’
 This group participates in the AIDS LifeCycle — a 545-mile bike ride from San Francisco to Los Angeles to raise money for the Los Angeles LGBT Center and the San Francisco AIDS Foundation.
+No MatterWhat Recovery is also a proud sponsor of the Trudging Buddies and Aids Life Cycle.
+Additionally, Paulo is also involved in Best in Drag Show which is a fundraising initiaive for The Alliance for Housing and Healing which raises funds for Aids Project Los Angeles.
+This initiative allocates funding for the unhoused in Los Angeles who have an HIV or AIDS diagniosis.

-In his free time, Paulo enjoys anything athletic or fitness related, spending time with his friends, dining out, cooking at home, and binge-watching his favorite television shows.
-Furthering his career, Paulo is currently working on his Bachelors in Business at Grand Canyon University.
+In his free time, Paulo enjoys anything athletic or fitness-related, traveling, spending time with his friends, dining out, cooking at home, and binge-watching his favorite television shows.

 Monica L. Martocci, MA, LMFT